Frequently Asked Questions

 As our “ethos” statement explains: SIM is a community of God's people who delight to worship him and are passionate about the Gospel, seeking to fulfill the mission of Jesus Christ in the world.

-More specifically, SIM is an international mission organization with more than 1,600 active missionaries serving in more than 40 countries.
+More specifically, SIM is an international mission organization with more than 4,000 workers serving in about 70 countries.
 SIM members serve God among many diverse people groups in Africa, Asia, and South America.

 What do the letters SIM stand for?

 SIM was begun in 1893 as the Soudan Interior Mission.
-As other groups working outside of Africa merged with SIM, the decision was made to keep the acronym (SIM) as our official name, and we adopted the trade name Society for International Ministries.
-(This trade name is still used in some countries for legal reasons.)
-Since 2000, we have used the trade name “Serving In Mission,” but the official name of the organization remains simply SIM.
+As other groups working outside of Africa merged with SIM, the decision was made to keep the acronym (SIM) as our official name.

 God’s main work is invisible, within human hearts.
 SIM has, however, been involved in: